Grenyerre/CI_PP1_POD/README.md

 any browsers that may not support the code I wanted to use.
 I choose not to use any 'experimental' code, sticking instead to wel-tested and supported examples.

 **Browser Options**
-The Podium site was created via Google Chrome.
+The Podium site was created via Google Chrome Version 117.0.5938.132.
 Below is a list of the other browsers in which it has been viewed.
-Any browser specific idiosyncrasies are listed below:
+Microsoft Edge Version 117.0.2045.43:
+Mozilla Firefox Version 118.0.1:
+Opera by Opera:

 **Validator Testing**
 HTML5 [https://validator.w3.org]